Lavanya-S-naik/databricks_assessment/README.md

 ### 3. Upload CSV Files to Databricks

-  Move the generated .csv files into Databricks (preferably /FileStore/csv-files in DBFS).
+  Move the generated .csv files into Databricks.
-  Use Databricks UI "Data"/"Upload Data" if available.
+  Or Use Databricks UI "Data"/"Upload Data" if available.

 ### 4. List and Filter Files Using Python
   In a Databricks notebook cell, filter for .csv files using python code given in folder.